HzaRashid/stock_prediction/README.md

 # stock_prediction

-Gather historical data of a stock, organize it into training and test sets, and build an [RNN](https://towardsdatascience.com/illustrated-guide-to-recurrent-neural-networks-79e5eb8049c9) to predict some metric(s) of the stock.
+Gather historical data of a stock, organize it into training and test sets, and build an [RNN](https://towardsdatascience.com/illustrated-guide-to-recurrent-neural-networks-79e5eb8049c9) to predict its closing prices.

--- Work in progress.
-The data setup and model are completed.
-The next step is to visual it with a web app/GUI
+I chose 4 stocks – Tesla, Nvidia, Apple, Disney – and the S&P 500 index, and made a model for each one.
+The models are located in stock_models.py.
+The models were trained in save_models.py (using 75% of the corresponding stock's closing price data), and saved there as well.
+Then, the models were tested in stock_app.py (using the remaining 25% of the data).